Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 2.  **Object to create (A build task):** To automate this process within a CI/CD workflow, you add the WhiteSource Bolt extension to your project and then add a **build task** to your pipeline.
 This ensures that the scan runs automatically every time a build is triggered, allowing you to catch vulnerabilities before the code is even ready for deployment.

 **Why not other options?**

 *   **Bamboo** is a competing CI/CD platform.
 *   **CMake** is a build system generator.
 *   **Chef** is an infrastructure configuration management tool.
 *   **A deployment task** is too late in the process; security scanning should happen during the build (CI) phase to "shift left" security.

-### Question #45
+### Question #25. 💩💩💩

 You plan to use Azure Kubernetes Service (AKS) to host containers deployed from images hosted in a Docker Trusted Registry.

 You need to recommend a solution for provisioning and connecting to AKS.

-The solution must ensure that AKS is RBAC-enabled and uses a custom service principal.
+**The solution must ensure that AKS is RBAC-enabled and uses a custom service principal.**

 Which three commands should you recommend be run in sequence?
 To answer, move the appropriate commands from the list of commands to the answer area and arrange them in the correct order.